WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 visualization blocks based on the number of markers *(0 to N)* defined by the user, Here are the steps to enable and define visualization blocks,

+1. Enable the wave visualization by setting the variable ``visOn=1`` (The wave visualization blocks can be disabled by setting ``visON = 0;``

-1. Define an array with the first column defining the X coordinates, and the second column defining the corresponding Y coordinates.
+2. Define an array with the first column defining the X coordinates, and the second column defining the corresponding Y coordinates.
 The user should define,

  ``'waves.markLoc = [].'``

-2. Define marker style by defining
+3. Define marker style by defining

 ``'waves.markStyle = [];' % 1: Sphere, 2: Cube, 3: Frame.``

-3. Define marker size in pixels by defining
+4. Define marker size in pixels by defining

 ``'waves.markSize    = [];'   % Marker Size in Pixels``